maciek252/MapCalibration/README.md

 3. Reference scale marker

 Now we add a GPS point for establishing the map scale.
-We choose a corner of a pond by setting a marker and measuring the distance to QQQ on the map:
+We choose a corner of a pond by setting a marker and measuring on the map the distance from the reference point defined previously:

 <p align="center">
 <img src="./doc/img/map1.png" width="800" /><img